hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](30.png)

 Just like that, use vias and thoughtful crossings to connect D0/D1 to the USB chip and D11/12/13 to the ICSP header.
+However try to minimize the length of traces on the back, because of the [ground plane](#ground-plane) we will later put in.

 ### The other tracks